Flying with babies can be difficult, particularly when bringing a stroller with you.

 Get Ready for Security Check

-Just before you take your turn through security, remove your child from the stroller and fold the contraption up to make the situation less stressful.
+Just before you take your turn through security, remove your child from the stroller and fold the gadget up to make the situation less stressful.

 TSA lines can be such a hassle, but if you’re fortunate enough, your airport may have designated a line for families to help give you a breather and ease some of the traveling pressures.